-Littering, defacing, or damaging school property is not tolerated.
+The taxpayers of the community have made a sustained financial commitment for the construction and upkeep of school facilities.
+To ensure that school facilities can serve those for whom they are intended-both this year and for years to come-littering, defacing, or damaging school property is not tolerated.
 Students will be required to pay for damages they cause and will be subject to criminal proceedings as well as disciplinary consequences in accordance with the Student Code of Conduct.